 Buildings of similar plans must offer up differentiation in elevation.
 Repetition of like elevations will not be permitted.
-The review board shall approve exterior elevations of multi family buildings and require variation between building facades to ensure diversity within the development.
-These requirements are applied so that the building mass does not become overpowering.
-Changing the planes of walls, changing direction, and providing some variety in the roof form yields diversity and visual interest.
+The review committee shall approve exterior elevations of multi family buildings and require variation between building facades to insure diversity within the development.
+These requirement are applied to ensure that building mass does not become overpowering.
+Changing the plains of walls, changing direction, and providing some variety in the roof form yields diversity and visual interest.

-Repetition of like elevations is prohibited
+Avoid repetition of like elevations